nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 SPLIT_PART(EMAILADDRESS, '@', 2) AS EMAILDOMAIN
 ```

+#### Address formating
+Converting addresses to a standard format (STREET, CITY, STATE, ZIPCODE, COUNTRY etc based on the enterprise standard.
+I have also converted addresses to geographic coordinates (latitude and longitude) using external APIs.

-# 3. Consistent Casing and Spacing
+## Consistent Casing and Spacing
 Another common text processing on columns is converting text data to a consistent case (e.g., all lowercase or all uppercase).
 Trimming leading, trailing, or excessive in-between spaces.
 #### String Transformations
 Perform operations like trimming, padding, and case conversion.